zentures/sequence/README.md

 - A _Sequence_ is a list of Tokens.
 It is returned by the _Tokenizer_, and the _Parser_.

 - A _Scanner_ is a sequential lexical analyzer that breaks a log message into a sequence of tokens.
 It is sequential because it goes through log message sequentially tokentizing each part of the message, without the use of regular expressions.
 The scanner currently recognizes time stamps, IPv4 addresses, URLs, MAC addresses, integers and floating point numbers.

-It also recgonizes key=value or key="value" or key='value' or key=<value> pairs.
+- A _Analyzer_ builds an analysis tree that represents all the Sequences from messages.
+It can be used to determine all of the unique patterns for a large body of messages.

 - A _Parser_ is a tree-based parsing engine for log messages.
 It builds a parsing tree based on pattern sequence supplied, and for each message sequence, returns the matching pattern sequence.
 Each of the message tokens will be marked with the semantic field types.